Brand: Cartier

 Item Number: 10069

-Description: This Tank Basculangte Reverso with solid stainless steel case is in great condition.
+Description: This vintage Tank Basculante (Model# W1011158) with solid stainless steel case is in great condition.
 All caseback engravings are still very crisp and legible.
-The reversed side of the case is in excellent condition with no signs of wear.
+The reversed side of the case is in excellent condition with minor scratches.
 Case measures 21mm.
-Lug to lug is 32mm and 6mm thick.
-Ivory dial with black lacquered numerals is in great condition reveals almost virtually no signs of age.
+Lug to lug is 32mm and 6mm thick with minor surface scratches around the bezel and case back.
+Ivory dial with black lacquered numerals is in great condition with a tiny mark between the three and four numerals.
 The hidden Cartier logo is located in the 10 o'clock marker.
 The blue steeled hands show no signs of degradation or age.
-Black leather strap and silver buckle.
+Non-original black leather strap and silver buckle show normal signs of usage.
+No box or papers included.
+Circa early 2000's.

-Condition: Vintage in excellent condition with minor scratches on case.
-Leather strap shows signs of wear.
+Condition: Vintage in great condition with minor scratches on case.
+Leather strap shows normal signs of wear.

 Shipping: Free shipping on all orders.
 Two-day delivery anywhere in the United States for all purchases over two thousand dollars and ground delivery for all other orders.